Skip to main content

 Mapping interface

-EventHistory behaves like an ordered mapping in both runtimes.
+EventHistory behaves like an ordered mapping in Python/TypeScript; Go exposes equivalent explicit methods.

 from abxbus import EventHistory